OrangeAVA/Ultimate-Python-Libraries-for-Data-Analysis-and-Visualization/README.md

-# Mastering-Real-world-Data-Analysis-Projects-using-Python
+# Ultimate Python Libraries for Data Analysis and Visualization
-Mastering Real-world Data Analysis Projects using Python, published by Orange, AVA™
+Ultimate Python Libraries for Data Analysis and Visualization, published by Orange, AVA™